 A Second Degree BSN can take two academic years or less to complete.
 Students that need more scheduling flexibility can enroll in online classes but it is important to note that the courses at this level are challenging.

 What are Some of the Courses I Will Have to Take?

-Depending on the school you choose, you will take courses like these.
+Depending on the college of nursing and degree program you choose, you will take nursing courses like these.

 - History, Humanities, and Literature

 You will also garner more practical experience from the program.
 This is broken down into two sections – direct and indirect care.

 Through these sections, you will strengthen your proficiency in collaboration and communication, integration of technology into healthcare practice, leadership development, and clinical prevention and population health.

 What are the Admission Requirements for BSN Students?

 Having your nursing diploma or associate degree in nursing from an accredited university will put you well on your way to meeting the typical requirements for admission.
 Although each school will have its own specific requirements, you’ll probably need the following additional qualifications.